 Norwalk Riverside Civil War Monument

 The Norwalk Riverside Civil War Monument is currently in pieces.
 The rifle and one hand is missing.
-It is currently stored at the Norwalk Historical Society Town House, located at 2 East Wall Street, Norwalk, Connecticut.
+It is currently stored in collections at the Norwalk Historical Society Museum.

 Since its installation and dedication in 1889, the Soldiers Monument located in Riverside Cemetery, Norwalk, Connecticut, has suffered from deterioration and vandalism.
 The zinc Civil War soldier once graced a seven-‐foot tall granite base (still in situ) until it deteriorated to the point of collapse.
 Vandals further contributed to the statue’s decline, first by stealing the rifle carried by the soldier, and eventually by pulling the statue off its base in 2002.
 The Norwalk Historical Society plans to put the pieces back to together in timely recognition of the Sesquicentennial of the beginning of the American Civil War in 2011.